 When you notice stains on your industrial-grade oven, cleaning it should be the first thing that pops up in your mind.
 Ensuring your oven is clean always guarantees it serves your purpose for years, and your food never has to taste nasty.

 Nonetheless, it’s important to use the right methods for the best results.
 The oven should only be cleaned when it has cooled down to avoid accidents.
-The chimney, outside, and inside of the oven needs to be cleaned regularly.
+The chimney, outside, and inside of the oven need to be cleaned regularly.